Environmental Protection Fund (EPF)

 - the extent to which the project will maximize the use and accessibility of a facility;

-consideration will be given to projects where funding will allow underutilized facilities to be accessed or to develop underutilized
+consideration may be given to projects where funding will allow underutilized facilities to be accessed or to develop underutilized

 resources for public use.
-This will be based on the resources within a facility, the use of those resources and whether the proposed
+This will be based on the resources offered by the facility, the use of those resources and whether the proposed

-project will help the facility approach its carrying capacity or increase its carrying capacity to allow greater public use.
+project will help the facility expand and enhance its public use.

 - special engineering, environmental and historic preservation concerns or benefits;

-consideration will be given to develop unique resources and facilities or to develop innovative approaches to the care of valuable
+consideration may be given to develop particularly significant resources and facilities or to develop innovative approaches to preserve valuable

 resources.
-This will be based on the type of resource being developed or rehabilitated; its uniqueness on a local, regional, statewide
+This will be based on the type of resource being developed or rehabilitated; its rarity on a local, regional, statewide

 and national basis; the ability of an innovative technology to address an emergency or mitigate future problems; how well a

-technology can be "exported" for use on other properties and resources; and how/if the project will allow a visitor experience that
+technology can be "exported" for use on other properties and resources; and how/if the project will allow public access that

 would not otherwise be available.

-- the past performance, if any, of the project sponsor on previous projects, including its compliance with Equal Employment
+- the past performance, if any, of the project sponsor on previous projects;

-consideration will be given to how timely an applicant completed previous projects, including its reporting requirements; how
+consideration may be given to how timely an applicant completed previous projects, including its reporting requirements; how

-successful it was in outreach, especially to minority- and woman-owned firms; the upkeep and maintenance of the property; and its
+successful it was in outreach, especially to minority- and woman-owned businesses; the ongoing upkeep and maintenance of the property; and its

 cooperation in allowing OPRHP to complete inspections and other follow-up actions.